aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-using-stream/_index.md

 import java.io.FileInputStream;
 ```

-## Step 1: Set Up Document Directory
+## Step 1: set up document directory

+`File` represents a file or directory path in the file system.

+`File dataDir = new File("Your Document Directory");` – this variable points to the folder where the BMP will be saved.
+Replace `"Your Document Directory"` with the actual path on your machine.

 ```java
 String dataDir = "Your Document Directory";
 ```

-Ensure to replace `"Your Document Directory"` with the actual path to your document directory.

-## Step 2: Specify Output File Name
+## Step 2: specify output file name

+`String outFile = dataDir.getAbsolutePath() + File.separator + "output.bmp";` – defines the full path and name of the BMP file to be created.

 ```java
 String desName = dataDir + "CreatingImageUsingStream_out.bmp";
 ```

-Define the desired name for the output image file.

-## Step 3: Configure BmpOptions
+## Step 3: configure bmpOptions

+`BmpOptions bmpOptions = new BmpOptions();` – creates an options object.
+You can set `bitsPerPixel` (e.g., 24 for true‑color) to control image quality and file size.

 ```java
 BmpOptions imageOptions = new BmpOptions();
 imageOptions.setBitsPerPixel(24);
 ```

-Create an instance of `BmpOptions` and configure its properties, such as the bits per pixel.

-## Step 4: Create FileCreateSource
+## Step 4: create fileCreateSource

+`FileCreateSource fileSource = new FileCreateSource(outFile, false);` – wraps the output path in a stream source.
+`bmpOptions.setSource(fileSource);` tells Aspose.PSD to write the BMP directly to this stream.

 ```java
 FileCreateSource stream = new FileCreateSource(dataDir + "sample_out.bmp");
 imageOptions.setSource(stream);
 ```

-Instantiate a `FileCreateSource` using your data directory, and set it as the source for `BmpOptions`.

-## Step 5: Generate Image
+## Step 5: generate image

+`Image` is the Aspose.PSD class that represents an image and provides methods to create, edit, and save raster graphics.

+`Image img = Image.create(bmpOptions, 800, 600);` – creates a blank 800 × 600 pixel BMP using the configured options.
+The image is now ready for further drawing or processing.

 ```java
 Image image = Image.create(imageOptions, 500, 500);
 ```

-Create an instance of `Image` by invoking the `create` method, passing the configured `BmpOptions` and specifying the dimensions of the image.

-## Step 6: Image Processing
+## Step 6: image processing

+`Graphics` is a class used to draw shapes, text, and other graphics onto an `Image` object.

+You can draw shapes, add text, or apply filters via the `Graphics` object obtained from `img`.
+Finally, call `img.save()` to finalize the file.
+This step ensures all pending operations are flushed to the stream.

 ```java
 // Perform desired image processing operations